 On this page, observations of various kinds will appear that are related to big history teaching as well as to big history

-placed within a wider context, such as doing math while dealing with daily situations, or reading about history, or about fictional
+are sometimes placed within a wider context, such as doing math while dealing with daily situations, or reading about history, or

-a task well it is important to concentrate on the details.
+for doing a task well it is important to concentrate on the details.
 That holds true for all human efforts.
-Yet by only concentrating on the
+Yet by only concentrating

 for instance, would it be important to learn how to read and write, and why in certain ways?
 Why would we need to learn math?
 The

 general answer to all these questions is, I think, that these are all efforts to solve problems of daily life.
 But which problems,